 Applying for a formula assessment

-If you're a parent or non-parent carer, you can apply for a formula assessment.
+If you're a parent or a non-parent carer, you can apply for a formula assessment.

-You'll need to give us the details of any shared care arrangements for the child or children.
+We'll need the details of any shared care arrangements for the child or children.
 These details will help us work out who will pay or receive child support and the amount.

 Proof of paternity

 You'll need to provide proof of who the parents are, for example, a full birth certificate showing the names of the parents.
 If you do not have a document to prove you're the parent, you can acknowledge in writing you're the child's parent.

 If a paternity order is made later, we can start your child support from the date you made your original application if both of the following apply.

 - You apply to the court for the paternity order no later than 60 days after we receive the application for child support.

 - We receive the paternity order no later than 60 days of it being made.